jwubz123/UNIG/README.md

 ![Method](Figures/method.png)

-Open-category 3D object reconstruction and novel view synthesis from a random number of multi-view images
+3D object reconstruction and novel view synthesis from a random number of multi-view images